JTarball/hyroxwebsite/site/content/post/the-history-of-hyrox.md

 > “And they want to stay in shape for their livelihood, and they also want to join or rejoin communities that are associated with fitness.”

-### Beginnings

-Christian Toetzke having spent years organising mass pariticipant cycling events came around a piece of research in Germany stating that over 50% of people now say their sport is "working out".
+Christian Toetzke having spent years organising mass participant cycling events came across an intriguing piece of research in Germany stating that over 50% of people now say their sport is "working out".

-It was monkey bars

 The lightbulb moment was that there was no competition designed for people that would train fitness every day in the gym .

+After some trial and error the Hyrox competition format was formed.
+The key was designing a format that everyone can do (if needed with significant time) and not including stations that people were physically incapable of doing e.g. monkey bars.
+If you don't have the physical pulling strength no matter the time you will not be able to get pass the station.

 The first ever Hyrox was held in Hamburg, Germany in 2018.